 - Keep It Real—Bring People Together.
 The Internet can’t give us deep and trusting relationships.
 Trust is formed in person.

 - Keep It Manageable: 150 max.
-Keep your groups at no more than 150 people to reap the benefit of group’s cohesion and sense of tribal belonging
+Keep your groups at no more than 150 people to reap the benefit of the group’s cohesion and sense of tribal belonging

 - Meet People You Help.
 Getting a visual and real-world experience of the impact of your work will reward you and motivate you to do even more

 - Give Time, Not Money.
-We value time and effort we receive more than money (read more on Drive by Daniel Pink)
+We value the time and effort we receive more than money (read more on Drive by Daniel Pink)